gianbrar/BEEZ-Programming-Language/README.md

 Where:
+P = Amount of functions allowed

+r= -t^n

-P = Amount of functions allowed r= -t^n t = Linecount excluding the declaration of the variables n = Amount of loops allowed ƥ = Only acceptable amount of variables.
+t = Linecount excluding the declaration of the variables

+n = Amount of loops allowed

+ƥ = Only acceptable amount of variables.
 Round if it's a decimal.

+The absolute value of the formula is always taken in this instance.

 (Thanks, https://www.educba.com/amortization-formula/)

 ```
 ^AMORTIZED > 3 < 9 >
 ```
 Above declares an amortized comb hive with a max of 3 functions, a max of 9 loops, and